TanumaHideki/ReLM-PoC/docs/relm_sdk_e.md

 Definitions of array data and function objects referred after are written in the __Define[ ]__ block.

-To develop a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) within the regular Python syntax, code blocks are written as sequences of comma-separated expressions, like the elements of an array.
+To develop a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) within the regular Python syntax, code blocks are written as sequences of comma-separated expressions like the elements of an array.

 To handle such unfamiliar notation, it is encouraged to use a code formatting tool.
 (Here, [Black Formatter](https://black.readthedocs.io/en/stable/) in Visual Studio Code environment is used.)